ArmeriaWang/Git-config/README.md

 # Git-config

-Some notes and files on Git configuration.
+Some notes and files on Git configurations.